In case of an Emergency

 Do not become the NMU spokesperson.

 It is unwise to even guess at the ramifications of a crisis situation and provided unverified information to media, parents or others.
 It also may have some legal implications for the university.
-Let President David Haynes or his designee do the talking.
+Let President Fritz Erickson or his designee do the talking.

 Sponsored by the Office of the President, NMU Public Safety and Police Services and Communications and Marketing.